How Long Does Suboxone Stay In Your System?

 The Bottom Line

-Evidence for previous tests suggests that Suboxone can remain in your system for up to 9 days after taking the last dose.
+Evidence from previous tests suggests that Suboxone can remain in your system for up to 9 days after taking the last dose.

-As Suboxone contains Buprenorphine and Naloxone; each of these ingredients has its half-life duration.
-Half-life refers to the amount of time it takes for half of a single dose of a drug to leave your body.
+As Suboxone contains Buprenorphine and Naloxone, each ingredient has a half-life duration.
+Half-life refers to the time it takes for half of a single drug dose to leave your body.

-• Norbuprenorphine (a metabolite of Buprenorphine) remains in the system up to 9 days
+• Norbuprenorphine (a metabolite of buprenorphine) remains in the system for up to 9 days.

 • Naloxone has less than a 1-hour half-life.